 Live chat has become a mainstream asset for savvy businesses across industries – and health care is no exception.
 However, if you handle health information and are a covered entity under HIPAA, compliance should prompt some additional considerations as you vet live chat platforms.
-Do your homework and ask the right questions.
+Do your research and ask the right questions.
 By choosing an experienced and flexible live chat partner, you’ll ensure the security of your interactions without sacrificing the features that make live chat such a valuable tool for both your customers and your organization.

 With Velaro, you can trust that your live chat solution is highly secure and compliant.
 We serve healthcare organizations to achieve excellence in customer service and ensure patient privacy and compliance.